orion-research/coach/Tutorial_decision_process.md

                 return "Not yet implemented!"

 You can now restart the COACH local implementation, and check that the process menu works.

+There is a feature which allows you to test all endpoints through an interactive interface.
+It is available at `http://127.0.0.1:5007/test_ui`.
+As we add more endpoints, you may return to this page to check that they have been properly added.

 ## Decision service data storage